UAB Graduate Catalog

 9. Final examination (includes defense of thesis for Plan I only)

-10. One PDF (on a CD) of the defended committee-approved thesis to Graduate School office (Plan I only)--no later than 2 weeks (10 business days) after the public defense
+10. A PDF of the defended committee-approved thesis to UAB/ProQuest submission web site --no later than 2 weeks (10 business days) following the public defense

 11. Conferring of degree